Fifteenth Finance Commission

 The Fifteenth Finance Commission (XV-FC or 15-FC) is an Indian Finance Commission constituted in November 2017 and is to give recommendations for devolution of taxes and other fiscal matters for five fiscal years, commencing 2020-04-01.
 The commission's chairman is Nand Kishore Singh, a senior member of the Bharatiya Janata Party (BJP) since March 2014, with its full-time members being Ajay Narayan Jha, Ashok Lahiri and Anoop Singh.
 In addition, the commission also has a part-time member in Ramesh Chand.
-Shaktikanta Das served as a member of the commission from November 2017 to December 2018.

 Constitution

 The Fifteenth Finance Commission was constituted by the Government of India—after getting ceremonial approval from President of India—through a notification in The Gazette of India on 2017-11-27.
 Nand Kishore Singh was appointed as the commission's chairman, with its full-time members being Shaktikanta Das and Anoop Singh and its part-time members being Ramesh Chand and Ashok Lahiri.

 The commission held its first meeting on 2017-12-04.
 Lahiri was elevated to the status of a full-time member in May 2018 and was accorded the status of a minister of state.
 Das resigned as member on 11 December 2018, to become the Governor of Reserve Bank of India.

 In July 2019, the commission's term was extended by a month to November 2019, and its terms of reference (ToR) were expanded by the Union Cabinet and asked it to consider whether "adequate, secure and non-lapsable" funds could be provided for funding defence and internal security, and how would a distinct system to fund defence and internal security be operationalised.
+It was dissolved on 26 November 2023.